WeblateOrg/weblate/docs/admin/access.rst

 Roles in the groups are made from the following rules:

-- Specifying any :guilabel:`Component list` for a group grants members in it permission for all included components, along with browsing access to the projects they are in. :guilabel:`Components` and :guilabel:`Projects` are ignored.
+- Specifying any :guilabel:`Component list` for a group grants members in it all group permission for the components in the list, along with browsing access to the projects they are in. :guilabel:`Components` and :guilabel:`Projects` are ignored.

-- Specifying any :guilabel:`Components` for the group grants members of it permission for all included components, along with browsing access to the projects they are in. :guilabel:`Projects` are ignored.
+- Specifying any :guilabel:`Components` for the group grants members of it permission for components in the list, along with browsing access to the projects they are in. :guilabel:`Projects` are ignored.

-- Otherwise, adding any :guilabel:`Projects` to a group (either by directly listing them or by having :guilabel:`Selected projects` set to :guilabel:`All public`) grants the group permissions for the projects.
-(Effectively the same permissions as being granted access to :ref:`unrestricted components <component-restricted>` in such projects.)
+- Otherwise, adding any :guilabel:`Projects` to a group (either by directly listing them or by having :guilabel:`Selected projects` set to :guilabel:`All public`) grants the group all the project permissions it has.
+(Effectively the same permissions as being given access to :ref:`unrestricted components <component-restricted>` in such projects.)

 - Restrictions imposed by a group’s :guilabel:`Languages` only affect